wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/cloud-native-observability-dashboards.md

 | **Request Rate**              | A visualization of the total number of requests handled by the proxy service over time.               |
 | **Error Rate**                | A visualization of the total number of errors that have occurred for the proxy service over time.     |
 | **Response Time**             | A visualization of the time taken by the proxy service to respond to requests over time.              |

+### Purpose

+The purposes of this dashboard is as follows:

+- To understand the performance of a selected proxy service in terms of the number of requests it processes within a given time duration, the number/percentage of errors that has resulted, and the time taken by the proxy service to respond to requests.

+- To understand the client demand for the related business based on the number of requests received by the proxy service.

+### Recommended action

+- If the number of requests/response time is too high, deploy the proxy service in more nodes in the cluster so that the throughput is divided.

+- If there are errors, check the mediation flow of the proxy service and make changes to prevent the errors.

 ## API dashboard